Warby Parker dips into AR with the launch of virtual try-on

 Warby Parker, which launched in 2010, attempted to implement a virtual try-on feature on its website, but pulled the feature shortly after it debuted.
 The issue?

 With something like glasses, virtual try-on needs to be as close to reality as possible.
-Virtual objects can’t be overlaid ‘close to’ the user’s face, but rather match up with all their facial curves, and the placement of the ears, eyes and nose.
+Virtual objects can’t be overlaid “close to” the user’s face, but rather match up with all their facial curves, and the placement of the ears, eyes and nose.

 “It was really our first time building out a full AR feature as a company, and there were two things that were really important,” said Sr. Director of E-Commerce and Consumer Insights Erin Collins.
 “The first was getting fit right, which was a technical challenge that required a bunch of revisions.
 And the second thing was making sure the frame images looked as photorealistic as possible, which meant getting 3D artists to digital render them and lots of revisions to get it pixel perfect on each pair of frames.”